 Risk of Occupational Exposure to Hepatitis B Virus (HBV)

 Hepatitis B virus (HBV) is very efficiently transmitted in the setting of a percutaneous injury that involves an instrument coated with or containing HBV-infected blood.
 The risk of acquiring HBV from a needlestick injury ranges from 1% to 6% (source patient HBsAg-positive, HBeAg-negative) to 22% to 40% (source patient HBsAg-positive, HBeAg-positive).
 The risk of hepatitis C virus (HCV) and HIV transmission with a comparable exposure is much lower: 3% to10% and 0.2% to 0.5%, respectively (Figure 1).
 Acquisition of HBV virus can also occur via contact of mucous membranes or non-intact skin with infectious blood or body fluid.
 The risk of non-percutaneous exposure has not been well quantified, but it may account for a significant proportion of HBV transmission in the healthcare setting.
 Indeed, many healthcare workers infected with HBV cannot recall an overt needlestick injury, but can remember caring for a patient with hepatitis B. Hepatitis B virus is a hardy virus that can survive in dried blood for up to a week and thus may be transmitted via discarded needles or fomites, even days after initial contamination.
-Although some experts have suggested that occupational HBV transmission could occur via exposure to bloody body fluids, saliva, semen, or vaginal fluid, to the best of our knowledge, occupational transmission of HBV from these exposures has not yet been documented.
+The highest concentrations are in blood and serous fluid.
+Although HBV DNA has been detected in other body fluids, including saliva, nasopharyngeal secretions, semen, or vaginal fluid, to the best of our knowledge, occupational transmission of HBV from these exposures has not yet been documented.
 Available data would suggest that transmission is unlikely to occur through contact with urine or feces.

 Epidemiology of Hepatitis B in Healthcare Workers